 Holy Water Spring Temple

-There is always a lot of activity at Tirta Empul, and every day hundreds of visitors come.
-Most arrive via the huge car park area, not by foot, as I did.
+There is always a lot of activity at Tirta Empul, and every day, hundreds of visitors come.
+Most arrive via the huge car park area, not on foot, as I did.

-The pools are for public use and the local Balinese love to share this place with foreigners.
+The pools are open to the public, and the local Balinese love to share this place with foreigners.
 “We Hindus are very flexible,” Wayan told me, “If you are Christian or Muslim or whatever religion, everyone is welcome to attend a bathing purification ritual at any Balinese temple.
-We are very happy to show you our prayer rituals, and there is no need to bring offerings, that is our job.
-When you join in, we just give you a nudge and show you what to do,” he said with a big beaming smile.
+We are delighted to share our prayer rituals with you, and there is no need to bring offerings; that is our responsibility.
+When you join in, we just give you a nudge and show you what to do,” he said with a big, beaming smile.

 Bathing

-There are two pools for bathing, and all you need is a sarong and sash, which you can rent at the main gate if you need to.
-As you make your way to each of the 15 waterspouts, you will get an explanation of what each one represents and you must pay attention because one of the spouts you have to avoid and it has to do with the deceased.
-When you climb into the second pool another seven spouts greets you.
+There are two pools at Tirta Empul for bathing, and all you need is a sarong and sash, which you can rent at the main gate if you need to.
+As you make your way to each of the 15 waterspouts, you will get an explanation of what each one represents, and you must pay attention because one of the spouts you have to avoid has to do with the deceased.
+When you climb into the second pool, another seven spouts greet you.
 These symbolically represent the seven chakras.
 Chakra is a Sanskrit word and means wheel or disk.
-In yoga, meditation and Ayurveda, it refers to the wheels of energy in the body.
+In yoga, meditation, and Ayurveda, it refers to the energy wheels in the body.

-The driver was waiting for me at Tirta Empul car park with a puzzled look on his face.
-“In all my years of driving in Bali I have never heard of anyone walking from Gunung Kawi to Tirta Empul,” he said.
-“How did you find your way through the jungle?” to which I replied, “You just need to meet a man with a broom and semua bisa di atur, everything can be arranged.”
+The driver was waiting for me at the Tirta Empul car park with a puzzled look on his face.
+“In all my years of driving in Bali, I have never heard of anyone walking from Gunung Kawi to Tirta Empul,” he said.
+“How did you find your way through the jungle?” to which I replied, “You just need to meet a man with a broom and semua bisa diatur, everything can be arranged.”

 Story by Stephanie Brookes